Edinburgh Television

 Edinburgh Television was an RSL television station catering Edinburgh, Scotland's capital.
 The station was owned by Channel Six Broadcasting.

 History

-Edinburgh Television was set up by Channel Six Broadcasting, who also bid for a station in Dundee, which was overshadowed by his plan for the capital.
+Edinburgh Television was set up by Channel Six Broadcasting, who also bid for a station in Dundee, which was overshadowed by David Rushton's plan for the capital.
 The station broadcast on UHF channel 52 delivering a text-based information service for most of the day.
 Around May 2000, broadcasts started.

 In December 2000, Local Broadcasting Group acquired Edinburgh Television's licence, as well as a number of other RSL stations in the UK, while in September 2001, it announced that its frequency would be used by a local news channel for Edinburgh, which was critical of Scottish TV's Glasgow-centric news service.

 Programming

 The station initially aired arts programming, though the bulk of its programming consisted of the Infostream service.
 It also relayed Sky News and produced a limited amount of original programmes.
 The channel also aired Art in Scotland, alongside Channel Six.